Table of Contents

 def

-def keyword is used to create user defined function in Python.
-In Python function is block of code which are used to perform a particular task.
+def keyword is used to create a user-defined function in Python.
+In Python function is a block of code which is used to perform a particular task.

 def fullname(fname, lname):